 The car was a stick shift, so it’s probably best to make sure you check ahead of time or know how to drive one.
 Some of the roads can get a bit tough at times, as they may not be the best maintained.
 Another option would be to book transportation ahead with your accommodation or hire a driver.

-7) Do I need a power adaptor to use Costa Rican outlets?
+7. Do I need a power adapter to use Costa Rican outlets?

 U.S. passport holders do not need a visa to travel to Costa Rica.
 However, you ARE required to show proof of onward travel.
 Check the embassy website for requirements of other nationalities.